aravind-ramaswami/arr229/lab10.md

 # Lab 10: Localization (sim)

-In this lab, we implemented a localization filter
+In this lab, I implemented a localization filter using a Bayes filter in simulation.